 The Census Bureau and its federal statistical partners are considered the preeminent source of the nation's most important benchmark surveys.
 Many of these surveys have been ongoing for more than 80 years and provide valuable insight on social and economic trends.

 The production of these benchmark surveys is by nature a highly deliberative process.
-While efforts are underway to introduce COVID-19 questions into some of these surveys, that process can take months, sometimes years, before data are made publicly available.
+While COVID-19 questions were introduced into some of these surveys, many surveys have ceased to collect such data and the process to release the data from these surveys can take months, sometimes years, before data are made publicly available.

 The approach for the Household Pulse Survey is different: it is designed to be a short-turnaround instrument that provides valuable data to aid in the pandemic recovery.
 The Census Bureau is fielding the Household Pulse Survey as a part of the agency’s Experimental Data Series; as such, data products may not meet some of the Census Bureau’s statistical quality standards.
 Data are subject to suppression based on overall response and disclosure avoidance thresholds.